haikerwalabhishek/Website-Homepage-using-Bootstrap-Examples-section/README.md

 ## Purpose:

-This project serves as a practical exercise for learning full-stack web development, focusing on frontend design using Bootstrap
+This project serves as a practical exercise for learning full-stack web development, focusing on frontend design using Bootstrap and CSS

 ## Link: